 Rhythm and Movement

 It seems that many milestones in our lives include music.
-We pick songs for our weddings.
-We include music in worship and meditation.
-We pick music for funerals.
+We pick songs for weddings and funerals, for meditations and worship.
 Music can reflect different cultures and eras.
+It can match our mood or pick it up off the floor.
 From birth to death, music is a memorable part of our life.

 Due to water crystal photography, music is not only heard, it can be seen as well.
 Studying the shapes and patterns made by sound vibrations is called Cymatics.
 Because of cymatics, we can see how strongly sound vibrations affect water, and since our bodies are mainly composed of water, we can also see how music can have a deep effect on our bodies.

 One use of music therapy is for rhythmic movement, which helps with agility, coordination, balance, joint mobility, strength, gait consistency, range of motion and breathing patterns.
 Not to mention, mood elevation and motivation along with the social aspect associated with dancing.